What is Portfolio Standard Deviation?

 This helps in determining the risk of an investment vis a vis the expected return.

-- A high portfolio standard deviation highlights that the portfolio risk is high, and return is more volatile in nature and, as such unstable as well.
+• A high portfolio standard deviation highlights that the portfolio risk is high, and the return is more volatile and, as such, unstable.

-- A Portfolio with low Standard Deviation implies less volatility and more stability in the returns of a portfolio and is a very useful financial metric when comparing different portfolios.
+• A Portfolio with a low Standard Deviation implies less volatility and more stability in the returns of a portfolio and is a very useful financial metric when comparing different portfolios.

 Example

-Raman plans to invest a certain amount of money every month in one of the two Funds which he has shortlisted for investment purpose.
+Raman plans to invest a certain amount of money monthly in one of the two funds he has shortlisted for investment purposes.

 Details of which are reproduced below:

-- Assuming that stability of returns is most important for Raman while making this investment and keeping other factors as constant, we can easily see that both funds are having an average rate of return of 12%; however Fund A has a Standard Deviation of 8, which means its average return can vary between 4% to 20% (by adding and subtracting eight from the average return).
+• Assuming that stability of returns is most important for Raman while making this investment and keeping other factors constant, we can easily see that both funds have an average rate of return of 12%; however, Fund A has a Standard Deviation of 8, which means its average return can vary between 4% to 20% (by adding and subtracting eight from the average return).

-Thus based on his risk appetite, if Raman wishes to avoid excess volatility, he will prefer investment in Fund A compared to Fund B as it offers the same average return with less amount of volatility and more stability of returns.
+Thus, based on his risk appetite, if Raman wishes to avoid excess volatility, he will prefer investment in Fund A to Fund B as it offers the same average return with less volatility and more stability of returns.

-Standard Deviation of Portfolio is important as it helps in analyzing the contribution of an individual asset to the Portfolio Standard Deviation and is impacted by the correlation with other assets in the portfolio and its proportion of weight in the portfolio.
+Standard Deviation of Portfolio is important as it helps analyze an individual asset's contribution to the Portfolio.
+Standard Deviation is impacted by the correlation with other assets in the portfolio and its proportion of weight in the portfolio.

 How to Calculate Portfolio Standard Deviation?